-Q. What is your response to the position taken by TEP in this rate case with respect to the Company's collection practices?

-A. The Company believes that the concerns raised by witness Stokes regarding its collection practices warrant further discussion with its Low-Income Advisory Group and Equity Advisory Group.

-6 PacifiCorp and TEP are active participants in Docket No. U-210800, the 7 Commission's open investigation regarding potential changes to customer notices, credit and collection rules, late fees, disconnection fees, reconnection fees, and 8 9 deposits.
+1 Q. What is your response to the position taken by TEP in this rate case with respect 2 to the Company's collection practices?
+3 A. The Company believes that the concerns raised by witness Stokes regarding its 4 collection practices warrant further discussion with its Low-Income Advisory Group 5 and Equity Advisory Group.
+6 PacifiCorp and TEP are active participants in Docket No. U-210800, the 7 Commission's open investigation regarding potential changes to customer notices, 8 credit and collection rules, late fees, disconnection fees, reconnection fees, and 9 deposits.
 Any changes considered for the Company's internal policies and procedures 10 regarding disconnection would best be conducted after the conclusion of the 11 rulemaking, as changes to the rules could very well inform the Company's 12 non-regulated, internal policy and procedures conducted when attempting to collect 13 unpaid balances.
 The Commission should not bypass these important advisory groups 14 to order a change to the Company's internal policies and procedures, particularly 15 while rulemaking to address credit and collections is currently ongoing.
 16 XI.
 DECOUPLING 17 Q. Please summarize NWEC witness McCloy's testimony regarding decoupling.
-18 A. Witness McCloy describes the theoretical basis for revenue decoupling, enumerates 19 its history in Washington and for the Company in particular, and argues that it is still needed for PacifiCorp.
-Witness McCloy argues that decoupling supports 20 electrification by returning surplus revenues quicker to customers.
-Witness McCloy 21 also discusses how energy efficiency creates more "headroom" for electrifying 22
+18 A. Witness McCloy describes the theoretical basis for revenue decoupling, enumerates 19 its history in Washington and for the Company in particular, and argues that it is still 20 needed for PacifiCorp.
+61 Witness McCloy argues that decoupling supports 21 electrification by returning surplus revenues quicker to customers.
+62 Witness McCloy also discusses how energy efficiency creates more "headroom" for electrifying vehicles and buildings.
+63 Witness McCloy estimates that the Company would lose significant margin with energy efficiency without a decoupling mechanism.
+Witness McCloy posits that this results in a "'throughput addiction' that creates a conflict of interest between utility stakeholders and customers."64 Witness McCloy concludes that decoupling is still needed in the age of performance-based ratemaking and multiyear rate plans.
+With respect to the multiyear rate plan requirement to refund earnings in excess of 0.5 percent above the authorized rate of return, witness McCloy concludes that the Company would still have an incentive to maximize throughput up to the 0.5 percent cap and to the extent it was over that cap "the utility can just increase expenses to pull the ROR back down so that it can minimize refunds to customers while maximizing revenues and profit."65 Please summarize Staff Witness Tellez's testimony regarding decoupling.
+Witness Tellez explains Staff's position that the earnings test from the decoupling

-&lt;sup>61 McCloy, Exh.
+61 McCloy, Exh.
 LM-1T at 5:9-6:2.
+62 Id., at 13:7-14:2.